-- High-risk patient – a woman with more than a 20 percent lifetime risk of breast cancer as indicated by genetic testing and/or family history
+- More than 20% lifetime risk of breast cancer based on genetic testing and/or family history

 - History of radiation to the chest wall

-- Silicone implants in a patient with suspected rupture (or in addition to mammography when mammography is difficult)
+- Silicone implants with suspected rupture (or in addition to mammography when mammography is difficult)

-Although a breast MRI is a highly-accurate test for the detection of breast cancer, especially for patients with very dense breast tissue, it should not take the place of mammography for standard screenings.
+Although a breast MRI is highly-accurate in detecting breast cancer, especially with very dense breast tissue, it should not replace mammography screenings.

 Breast MRIs are not for everyone.
-They cannot be performed if you have a pacemaker, defibrillator or other implanted electronic device.
-Tell your technologist and your doctor if you have any of these devices.
-In addition, tell your technologist and doctor if:
+If you have a pacemaker, defibrillator or other implanted electronic device, you cannot have a MRI.
+Tell your technologist and your doctor if you have any of these devices, or if you:

-- You are pregnant or suspect you may be pregnant.
+- Are pregnant or suspect you may be pregnant.
 Your doctor may postpone the exam or choose an alternative exam to reduce the possible risk of exposing your baby to radiation.

-Your exam may require a contrast medium to create a better image.
-If you have allergies or asthma, there is a slight risk of an allergic reaction to the contrast.
-Most reactions result in itchiness or hives.
-If you have asthma and have an allergic reaction to the contrast medium, you may experience an asthma attack.
-In very rare instances, an allergic reaction may cause swelling in your throat or other areas of your body.
-Diabetes, heart disease, kidney problems or thyroid conditions also increase your risk of reaction to the contrast medium.
-Tell your technologist or doctor immediately if you experience any of these symptoms during or after your exam.
-Our staff and physicians are prepared should any type of emergency situation occur.
-If it is after hours, go immediately to the emergency department.
+Your MRI may require contrast to create a better image.
+If you have allergies or asthma, there is a slight risk of an allergic reaction or an asthma attack.
+Most reactions are itchiness or hives.
+In very rare instances, an allergic reaction may cause swelling in your throat or in other areas.
+Diabetes, heart disease, kidney problems or thyroid conditions also increase your risk of reaction.
+Tell your technologist or doctor if you experience any of these symptoms during or after your MRI.
+We are prepared should any type of emergency occur.
+If after hours, go to the emergency room.